IBM/blockchain-enabled-crowdfunding/README.md

-# No longer maintained!!
-This repository has been archived.
+## NOTE: This repository has been archived and no longer maintained!

 # Build a network to support blockchain-enabled crowdfunding